Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

         simbody:x64-windows-static               \
         gtest:x64-windows-static

-For any other combination, please refer to the official `documentation <https://vcpkg.io/en/docs/users/triplets.html>`_
+For any other combination, please refer to the official `architecture documentation <https://vcpkg.io/en/docs/users/triplets.html>`_

 Building SPHinXsys with Visual Studio